Saint Patrick: Early life and captivity

-Patrick's father, Calpurnius, is described as a decurion (senator and tax collector) of an unspecified Romano-British city, and as a deacon; his grandfather Potitus was a priest from Bonaven Tabernia.
-However, Patrick's confession states he was not an active believer in his youth, and considered himself in that period to be "idle and callow".
+Patrick was born in Britain at the end of Roman rule.
+He came from a family of Romano-Britons, i.e. Romanized Celtic Britons.
+He would have spoken British Celtic as his mother tongue, the Irish language, and some Latin.
+In his Confessio, Patrick writes that his father, Calpurnius, was a decurion (senator and tax collector) of an unnamed Romano-British town, and also a deacon in the Church; his grandfather Potitus was a priest.
+However, Patrick writes that he was not religious in his youth, and considered himself in that period to be "idle and callow".